 TRAINING – SELECTION

 Selection.
-The word conjures up extreme emotions and is one of the major bond formers of the Special Forces Soldiers.
-In the initial years it was more of the longer duration SAS type selection process that lasted between 2 and 4 weeks.
-By the mid 80’s this had evolved into a shorter selection course with a much more disciplined training cycle.
+The word conjures up extreme emotions.
+It is one of the major bond creators among the Special Forces Soldiers.
+Initially it was akin to the longer duration SAS type selection process that lasted between 2 and 4 weeks.
+By the mid 80’s this evolved into a shorter selection course with a more disciplined training cycle.

-His job is to expose you to extremes, to deprive you of sleep and food and do add constant extreme physical exercises.
-His job is to harassed and taunt you – to encourage you to give up.
-His job is to test how badly you want it and where you are weak.
+His job is to expose you to extremes, to deprive you of sleep and food and to add constant extreme physical exercises.
+His job is to harass and taunt you – to encourage you to give up.
+His job is to test your desire and determination and find out where you are weak.
 He must work with you for years after this so he is relentless.